BRP Gabriela Silang: Maiden cruise

 On its way home to the Philippines after it left France on December 30, 2019, the OPV conducted a technical stopover in Malta, where the ship was asked to stand-by for instructions from the Philippine government as it was being considered to be deployed in the Middle East to evacuate Filipino citizens if an escalation of hostilities between the US and Iran happens.

 The OPV then transferred to Catania, Sicily in Italy as it was also instructed to be on stand-by since the ongoing civil war in Libya as the country's capital Tripoli has been besieged, forcing Filipino embassy officials and workers to evacuate.

 As the situation of Filipinos in Libya became better, the OPV was instructed to return home to the Philippines, passing through the Suez Canal in Egypt and conducting another technical stopover in Colombo, Sri Lanka.
 On April 6, 2020, the OPV entered Philippine waters for the first time.

 The very next day, April 7, 2020, it proceeded to Manila where it was met by ships and aircraft from the Philippine Coast Guard off Manila Bay.
 Although the media was allowed to record its arrival in Manila, no ceremony was conducted due to the COVID-19 pandemic.

 Commissioning

 Secretary of Transportation Arthur Tugade and PCG Commandant, Adm.
 Joel Garcia led a private commissioning ceremony aboard the ship docked at Pier 15 in South Harbor.
 The event made the name BRP Gabriela Silang (OPV-8301) official.
 Restrictions on large gatherings because of the COVID-19 pandemic canceled the traditional ceremony for the new vessel.

 During the height of the enhanced community quarantine amidst the COVID-19 pandemic, PCG used the BRP Gabriela Silang to ferry frontline health workers, medical supplies, PPE, and medicines to regional hospitals in the country.

+On 4 March 2024, Gabriela Silang was deployed to the Batanes and Benham Rise areas after reports of Chinese presence in the area.